 PLEASE NOTE THAT THE LEGISLATION HAS CHANGED FOR THIS LICENCE.
 THE MINISTRY OF EDUCATION IS WORKING ON THE REVISED PROCEDURE.
 ANY APPLICATIONS BASED ON THIS PROCEDURE WILL NOT BE ACCEPTED.

-In order to establish and operate a Private Institute in the Republic of Cyprus , an approval by the Minister of Education and Culture must be given.
+In order to establish and operate a Private Institute in the Republic of Cyprus , an approval by the Minister of Education, Culture, Sports and Youth must be given.

 Permission to establish and operate a Private Institute in Cyprus can be given to natural or legal persons of a Cypriot nationality or citizens of other member states of the EU.
-Non EU citizens can also establish a private institute upon the approval of the Minister of Education and Culture.
+Non EU citizens can also establish a private institute upon the approval of the Minister of Education, Culture, Sports and Youth.

-In order to apply for the establishment and operation of a private Institute, application forms i.e. Application for the establishment and Application for the operation of a private institute (see related documents) must be submitted to the Ministry of Education and Culture.
+In order to apply for the establishment and operation of a private Institute, application forms i.e. Application for the establishment and Application for the operation of a private institute (see related documents) must be submitted to the Ministry of Education, Culture, Sports and Youth.